 You’ll want to pick up on these signals as much as possible.

 What happens when your quads are fatiguing is that the body will want to shift the loading demands from your knee extensors to your hips extensors to finish the movement (putting you into a good morning squat position).
 Again, the body is not going to fail before trying everything possible to leverage the weight.

 To shift the loading demands from the knees to the hips your body will hinge forward and your hips will pop up out of the bottom of the squat.
 This will look like you are in a ‘good morning position’ with your legs relatively straight and your back horizontal to the ground.

 This is the body’s way to get your glutes and low/mid-back more involved in the range of motion in order to complete the movement.

 If you find yourself in this position, you’ll want to recognize that you have a quad weakness and implement squatting variations that will increase the strength of your knee extensors.
-These are variations such as front squats or pause squats, which we’ll cover in more detail later.
+These are variations such as front squats, pause squats, and leg presses or hack squats, which we’ll cover in more detail later.

 Struggling At The Mid & Top Range